 Yoga Nidra Home Practice

-For optimal comfortable during a home Yoga Nidra practice I wanted to offer recommendations for props and set-up.
+For optimal comfort during a home Yoga Nidra practice here are a few recommendations for set-up and props.

-Adding an extra layer of clothing can be helpful.
-We’re not moving our bodies in Yoga Nidra so our core temperature tends to drop.
+Temperature Regulation Adding an extra layer of clothing can be helpful.
+We’re not moving our bodies in Yoga Nidra so our core temperature usually drops.
 If you’re able to adjust the heat, mid-70’s tends to feel comfortable for most people but of course you can opt for whatever feels best for your body.

 While Yoga Nidra is often thought to be a supine practice, it can also be practiced in seated and standing shapes.

-Choose a sturdy and comfortable chair.
+Seated Choose a sturdy and comfortable chair.
 It may feel good to add a cushion under feet and/or to support your back.
+It might also feel good to extend your legs and feet over an ottoman (or something that can function as such.)
 Cover your body with one to two blankets.
 Optional: eye mask and/or water or tea nearby.

-Click HERE for details and links to live, on-line Yoga Nidra classes happening Tuesdays and Fridays.
+Click HERE for details and links to live, online Yoga Nidra classes happening Tuesday evenings (5:30-6:30pm PST.)